Jason Lane: San Diego Padres (second stint)

 Lane signed a minor league contract with the San Diego Padres on July 23, 2013.
 He was called up to the major leagues on June 3, 2014, entering the game against the Pittsburgh Pirates in the 4th inning.
 Lane retired all 10 hitters he faced.
-He was designated for assignment on June 7.
+He appeared again in relief on June 6, 2014, pitching the 8th inning against the Washington Nationals.
+He allowed 1 hit and struck out 1.
+He was designated for assignment the next day.
 He was called back up to start on July 28, 2014, against the Atlanta Braves.
 Lane became the oldest starting pitcher to make his debut for the Padres, breaking the mark set by Walter Silva, who was 32 in his first start for San Diego.
 Lane pitched well, allowing just one earned run in six innings in a losing effort.
 He was designated for assignment for the second time the next day.
 Lane started the 2015 baseball season with the El Paso Chihuahuas on April 9, 2015.